Are shampoos for coloured hair really different from regular shampoos? Or is that an “excuse” brands use to sell you another shampoo you don’t need?

 Simply put, these products contain ingredients, like silicones and other conditioning agents, that’ll make your hair shiny and moisturized, keeping it looking and feeling great.
 And when hair is in good condition, your hair looks better and shinier.

 They do what they say on the tin.
 Just not in the way you were expecting…

-What about shampoos that contain dyes?
+What about shampoos for coloured hair that contain dyes?